 Grants will be evaluated on at least a quarterly basis and a response provided within 30 days.

 - Projects must further cave conservation or scientific research (see Evaluation Criteria).
 Objectives should be clear and attainable within the timeline of the project.

 - Grants generally require a minimum of 50% funding match from external sources.
 (This requirement may be waived in exceptional cases, at the discretion of the committee.)

 - Project directors are expected to have experience related to the project/research.

 - Grants are available to all applicants that meet the rubric (listed below), but projects supported by local (West Coast) caving groups or universities will generally be given priority.

 - WCC Conservation Grants are not intended to be used to provide funding for general-purpose caving gear (e.g. helmets, lights, vertical gear).
 If durable equipment is purchased (ex. tools with a life beyond the project duration), the proposal must speak to the disposition of the equipment at the conclusion of the project.

-- Project should generally be completed within 1 year of funding.
+- Project should generally be completed within one year of funding.
 (Exceptions will be granted at the committee’s discretion.)
-All proposals should include estimates of a completion timeframe.
+All proposals should include estimates of a completion time frame.